Shopify/mobile-buy-sdk-ios/README.md

 All generated response models are derived from the `GraphQL.AbstractResponse` type.
 This abstract type provides a similar key-value type interface to a `Dictionary` for accessing field values in GraphQL responses.
 Just like `GraphQL.AbstractQuery`, you should never use these accessors directly, and instead rely on typed, derived properties in generated subclasses.

-The following example builds on the earlier the example of accessing the result of a shop name query:
+The following example builds on the earlier example of accessing the result of a shop name query:

 ```swift
 // response: Storefront.QueryRoot